StokersWebsite/.github/profile/readme.md

 >or
 >Business processes needed for the success of your software development project (e.g., product release, market release, financial assurance).

+I made a business process for adding an activity on the stokers website that people can attend.
+To check out the full document go to [Business Process](https://github.com/StokersWebsite/.github/blob/main/Research/Business%20Process.md)

 [Back to table of contents](#table-of-contents)